vimmaniac/playbooks/README.md

     - cfg
     - init

-This comes in handy you just want to sync configurations without the additional init or install process of a playbook.
+This comes in handy if you just want to sync configuration files without any additional processes that come from a playbook.